Keystone Realtors IPO: Issue subscribed 2.01 times on final day of bidding

 Grey market premium

-Market participants said Keystone Realtors IPO grey market premium (GMP) stood nil today.
+Market participants said Keystone Realtors IPO grey market premium (GMP) stood at Rs 7 today.
 It implies that the grey market is expecting the company to witness a muted listing.

 Brokerage view